w3c/wcag-act/wcag-ruleset-review-process.md

 When a pull request is merged, the rule is published on the WAI website with a clear indicator that the rule, or the update to the rule is a "proposal".
 Additionally, metadata for the rule is published, so that implementors of ACT rules can create an implementation report for the proposed rule.

-When there is at least **one complete implementation** of the rule, the proposal can proceed to the validation phase.
-See [complete implementations](#complete-implementations).
+When there is at least **one full implementation** of the rule, the proposal can proceed to the validation phase.
+See [full implementations](#full-implementations).

 ### 4. Validation

-Once the proposal has a complete implementation, a facilitator of the ACT Task Force creates a survey for the rule, in which Task Force and Community Group members are asked the following questions:
+Once the proposal has a full implementation, a facilitator of the ACT Task Force creates a survey for the rule, in which Task Force and Community Group members are asked the following questions:

 - Does the rule follow the ACT Rules Format 1.0?
 - Is the rule up to date?